GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Introduction

-\editedII{The} first main step in genome analysis is either \textit{de novo assembly}~\cite{chaisson2015genetic} or \textit{read mapping} depending on \editedII{the goal of the study}.\cut{In \textit{de novo} genome assembly, the reads are compared against each other without a template genome to find the overlap regions which are connected later to build larger fragments (i.e., contigs)~\cite{firtina2020apollo}. \textit{De novo} assembly is necessary when a species is being sequenced for the first time, therefore the reference genome is not readily available.} For read mapping, the reference genome of the \editedII{subject} species\cut{already exists and} stands as a template~\cite{ruffalo2011comparative}, and newly sequenced fragments of a genome are compared to it for understanding the genetic material of the individual sample.
-Read mapping consists of two main stages which are \textit{seeding} and \textit{verification} (i.e., \editedII{sequence} alignment).
-In \editedII{the} seeding stage, the \editedII{potential} locations of reads on the reference genome are found based on the string similarity between the reads and corresponding reference segments~\cite{alser2020technology}.
-Reads generally have more than one possible seed \editedII{location} on \editedII{the} reference genome due to genomic repeats~\cite{Treangen2012} \editedII{and the mapping strategy}. \cut{CA: First, the proportion of reference DNA sequence length over read length is very high, such that human genome is 3.2 gigabase-pairs long~\cite{brown2002human, xin2013accelerating} where short reads vary between 64 base-pairs to 300 base-pairs~(bp) in length~\cite{junemann2013updating,trapnell2009map}.
-Second, each genome is unique in its entirety for different individual organisms but has common repetitive regions and segmental duplications~(more than $5\%$ of its content)~\cite{xin2013accelerating} within itself.
-Third, reads have differences at base level which either signal short mutations (i.e., insertion / deletion~(indel) and substitution) or errors introduced by sequencing technique~\cite{fox2014accuracy}.}
+The first main step in genome analysis is either \textit{de novo assembly}~\cite{chaisson2015genetic} or \textit{read mapping}, depending on the goal of the study.
+For read mapping, the reference genome of the subject species stands as a template~\cite{ruffalo2011comparative}, and newly sequenced fragments of a genome are compared to it to understand the genetic material of the individual sample.
+Read mapping consists of two main stages: \textit{seeding} and \textit{verification} (i.e., sequence or read alignment).
+In the seeding stage, the potential locations of reads on the reference genome are found based on the string similarity between the reads and corresponding reference segments~\cite{alser2021technology}.
+Reads generally have more than one possible seed location on the reference genome due to genomic repeats~\cite{Treangen2012} and the seeding strategy.